 During the premium payment period, you can usually borrow back up to 80-90% of the cash surrender value.
 In some cases, the lender may let you borrow up to 100% of the cash surrender value.

 You may spend the loan proceeds however you see fit.
-You can, for example, you can inject it into your business to boost cash flow, park it in various income-producing investment vehicles, or use it for other business purposes, such as successfully completing an acquisition.
+You can use it to help your business, for example, to boost cash flow, fund income-producing investment vehicles, or successfully complete an acquisition.

 For tax deductions, you may be able to deduct interest expense from total income to reduce your taxable income.
-Aside from the interest expense, part or all of the insurance premiums may be tax deductible when a life insurance policy is used as collateral for a loan.
+Also, part or all of the insurance premiums may be tax deductible when a life insurance policy is used as collateral for a loan.

 When you pass away, the policy proceeds pay off the entire loan that the borrower took.
-If the insured is a corporation, the corporation will be the policy owner as well as the policy beneficiary.
+If the insured is a corporation, the corporation will be the policy owner and the beneficiary.
+The corporation can distribute the residual death benefit tax-free to your estate.
+Alternatively, it can use the payout to increase the cash flow or distribute it between the surviving shareholders.

-A typical IFA works in the following way:
+A typical Immediate Financing Arrangement works in the following way:

-- A corporation takes out a participating permanent life insurance plan on the life of its owner or a key employee.
-For an IFA, permanent life policies that accumulate substantial cash value in the initial years are usually preferred.
+- A corporation takes out a participating permanent life insurance plan on an owner or key employee.
+Permanent life insurance policies that accumulate substantial cash value in the initial years are usually preferred.

-- The corporation is both the owner and the beneficiary of the insurance plan.
+- The corporation is both the owner and the beneficiary.

-- The cash surrender value of the policy is used as collateral by the corporation to obtain a line of credit from a lender, which can be a life insurance company or a Canadian bank.
+- The cash surrender value of the policy is used as collateral by the corporation to obtain a line of credit from a life insurance company or a Canadian bank.

-- Since the corporation is listed as the policy owner, it pays the insurance premiums.
-It also pays the interest payment on the collateral loan.
+- As the policy owner, the corporation pays the insurance premiums and the interest payments on the collateral loan.

-- The corporation uses the loan proceeds, which can be up to 80-100% of the cash surrender value, to generate income.
-For example, it may use it for expanding the business, investing in income-generating investment vehicles, or buying real estate.
+- The corporation uses the loan proceeds, (up to 80-100% of the cash surrender value), to generate income.
+It may use it for expanding the business, investing in income-generating vehicles, or buying real estate.

-- Upon the insured’s death, the corporation receives the funds tax-free.
-A part of the life insurance proceeds are used for paying off the loan.
+- Upon the insured’s death, the corporation receives the funds tax-free, and uses part of the funds to pay off the loan.

-The main benefits of an Immediate Financing Agreement are:
+The main benefits of an Immediate Financing Arrangement are:

-So, you decide to set up an IFA to borrow back 90% of your cash surrender value and invest this money to grow your business.
+The main benefit of an immediate financing arrangement is that it allows you to get the life insurance coverage you need without taking out cash from your business.
+Instead, you could decide to set up an immediate financing arrangement to borrow back 90% of your cash surrender value and use these funds for business or investment portfolio that will generate profits.
 As a result of this arrangement, the policy costs you only a fraction of its true premium cost.

 The interest on a corporate loan used for generating income may be counted as part of your tax deductions.
 So, if you name your company as the policy owner on your life insurance policy and take out a business loan, you may be able to deduct the interest expenses in tax write-offs.